dotnet/docs-maui/docs/migration/android-binding-projects.md

 </PropertyGroup>
 ```

-As the default for .NET 6+ is `disable`, the same applies for Xamarin.Android projects.
+Because the default for .NET 6+ is `disable`, the same applies for Xamarin.Android projects.

 ### `Resource.designer.cs`